Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects: Introduction

+For these reasons, an $m$PM weak-field correction, which is an expansion to the order of $G^m$ (even if to all orders in the velocity) is useful phenomenologically only for an $(m-1)$PN correction, and only when it can be meaningfully transformed from the scattering to the bound problem.
+Such a transformation to the bound problem faces an obstacle at and beyond the N$^2$LO, or the $2$-loop level, essentially due to radiation-reaction effects that kick in at these orders in gravity, and for which a solution is currently unknown.
+At the same time, for higher-spin sectors of S$^l$, which map to scattering of massive particles with higher spin $s=l/2$, the $4$-particle amplitude of massive higher-spin particles and gravitons is imperative beyond tree level, namely as of the NLO, and this so-called ``Compton amplitude'' is as yet murky for $l\ge5$.

-At the same time, at higher-spin sectors beyond S$^4$ (and beyond tree level) the imperative Compton amplitude is murky.
-As can be illustrated from table \ref{pnfrontier} by the green area, these $2$ limitations on high loop and higher spin combine to restrict the applicability of amplitudes-based approaches to the GW precision frontier, since as of the $3$PN order, sectors that are required to complete a certain PN accuracy, are no longer within the reach of these approaches.
-Moreover, it is timely now to tackle sectors at the $5.5$ and $6$PN orders, whereas resolving the Compton amplitude that is only needed as of the NLO quintic-in-spin sectors at the $6.5$PN order, is not relevant experimentally when none of the difficult sectors at the $5.5$ and $6$PN orders have been tackled.
+As can be illustrated from table \ref{pnfrontier} by the green area, these $2$ limitations on high loop and higher spin sectors, combine to restrict the applicability of current scattering-amplitudes approaches to the GW precision frontier.
+In fact already as of the $3$PN order, sectors that are required to complete a certain PN accuracy, are no longer within the reach of these approaches.
+Moreover, it is timely now to tackle sectors at the $5.5$ and $6$PN orders, whereas resolving the Compton amplitude that is only needed as of the NLO quintic-in-spin sectors at the $6.5$PN order, is not experimentally meaningful, while none of the difficult sectors at the $5.5$ and $6$PN orders have been tackled yet.

-Finally, our QFT-based approach efficiently uses QFT methods with only classical DOFs, is directly suited to the bound problem, and thus readily gets at the necessary results for GW measurements.
-Moreover, our EFT approach is self-contained, has no limited reach to any sector, and provides the most general comprehensive results for generic compact binaries.
+In contrast, our free-standing QFT-based approach efficiently uses QFT methods without the irrelevant quantum degrees of freedom (DOFs), has been directly suited to the bound problem, and thus readily gets at the necessary results for GW measurements.
+Our self-contained EFT approach has no limited reach to any sector, and provides the most general comprehensive results for GW measurements of generic compact binaries.
+For these very reasons our EFT approach is also key as a guide to such diverse particle-amplitudes methods in tackling the related gravitational scattering problem.